twesterhout/lattice-symmetries/README.md

 Note also that on top of being faster `lattice_symmetries` is also more memory efficient (*disclaimer:* this is only the case for QuSpin with OpenMP support; in serial mode QuSpin does not waste memory, but is at least another order of magnitude slower).
-This is especially important for systems of ≥42 spins when just storing a vector of representatives requires more than 20GB of RAM.
+This is especially important for systems of ≥42 spins where just storing a vector of representatives requires more than 20GB of RAM.

 ### Calculating matrix-vector products